Banana Greek Yoghurt Pancakes

 Salt – Just a small amount to enhance the flavours.
 Leave out if serving to babies under 12 months.

-Banana Greek Yoghurt Pancakes ingredients on a chopping board.
+Banana Yoghurt Pancakes labelled ingredients on a chopping board.

 How to make Banana Greek Yoghurt Pancakes

-This is an easy Greek yoghurt pancake recipe to whip up using simple ingredients.
+This is an easy Banana Greek Yoghurt Pancake recipe to whip up using simple ingredients.
 Whether it’s for a quick weekday toddler breakfast or treating the whole family to Sunday morning pancakes, you’ll have these banana yoghurt pancakes ready in no time!
 Which is great, because we know what hungry toddlers are like! 😊

 Thermomixer?
 This Thermomix pancake recipe is very simple.
 Mash the banana in your machine, before adding all other wet ingredients.
 Mix, then add the dry ingredients.
 Mix again to combine.
 Then, in a non-stick pan on the stovetop, cook the pancake batter in batches.